ninja2482k/discord-receipt-bot/README.md

 - 📦 `/order_form` — Starts a multi-step order form via slash command and sends a confirmation email upon completion.
 - 🩺 `/run_diagnostics` — Performs bot diagnostics including uptime, server count, user count, and latency.
-- 핑 `/ping` — Responds with Pong! and the bot's current latency.
+- 🏓 `/ping` — Responds with Pong! and the bot's current latency.
 - ✉️ Auto-email confirmations using Gmail SMTP (configurable for other providers).

 > 📸 **Reminder**: Add screenshots or a short video of you using these commands in your README or repo — it helps others understand what the bot does in action!